T Bar Row Muscles Worked

 5.Single Arm Dumbbell Row

 This exercise is also similar to the bent-over barbell row, but you only use one dumbbell at a time.
-This can be a more challenging variation, as you have to balance the weight with your body.

 • Place a dumbbell next to a bench.